Introduction

 - A statement that if the student fails to appear or provide adequate written notice prior to the scheduled hearing, the hearing may be held in the student's absence.

-- A statement that no student will be found responsible for a violation of the code solely because the student failed to appear before a student conduct body, and that the decision of the student conduct body will be determined based on all the documentation and testimony presented at the time of the hearing.
+- A statement that no student will be found responsible for a violation of the code solely because the student failed to appear before a Professionalism and Ethics Review Board, and that the decision of the Board will be determined based on all the documentation and testimony presented at the time of the hearing.

 A student may request a hearing to be rescheduled once if proper notice is given, at least two (2) business days prior to the hearing, and for reasonable cause.
 A student requesting to reschedule after the first time may only do so at the sole discretion of the chair and under extraordinary circumstances.